 - Talk about your feelings: a trusted friend or professional can discuss your fears and help you find practical next steps to help you feel more in control of what is happening to your hair.

 - Diet can positively impact your recovery: eating foods which are rich in the Vitamins needed for hair growth is a positive step.
-Your body absorbs nutrients much quicker and easier from food than from a supplement.
+Your body absorbs nutrients much quicker and easier from food than from a supplement such as Biotin.